lolepezy/rpki-prover/README.md

 - Static binaries (at least for linux)
 - SLURM support

-There are two options to use the program:
+At the moment there are two options to use the program: building from sources and building a docker image.
+It is planed to have staticly-linked binaries for Linux in the future.

 ## Building from sources

-The software is a daemon written in Haskell and can be built using `stack`.
+The software is a daemon written in Haskell and can be built using `stack` (https://docs.haskellstack.org/en/stable/README/).

 The instruction below is for linux, but it can work equally for \*BSD or Mac (Windows support is not planned or tested).